cschram/otterlang/CONTRIBUTING.md

 ## License

-By contributing, you agree that your work will be released under the MIT License.
+By contributing, you agree that your work will be released under the BSD-3-Clause License.